medvedevgroup/vargeno/README.md

 # Citation

 If you use VarGeno in your research, please cite
-* Chen Sun and Paul Medvedev, Accelerating SNP genotyping from whole genome sequencing data for bedside diagnostics
+* Chen Sun and Paul Medvedev, Toward fast and accurate SNP genotyping from whole genome sequencing data for bedside diagnostics.

 VarGeno's algorithm is built on top of LAVA's.
 Its code is built on top of LAVA's and it reuses a lot of LAVA's code.
 It uses some code from the [AllSome project](https://github.com/medvedevgroup/bloomtree-allsome).
 * Shajii A, Yorukoglu D, William Yu Y, Berger B, [Fast genotyping of known SNPs through approximate k-mer matching,](https://academic.oup.com/bioinformatics/article/32/17/i538/2450790) Bioinformatics.
 2016 32(17):i538-i544.
 Code is available [here](https://github.com/arshajii/lava/).